kah-ve/TrafficSignGAN/README.md

 These are the accuracies of the different models [(can be found in the notebook)](https://github.com/kah-ve/TrafficSignGAN/blob/master/TrafficSign_CNN.ipynb) averaged over 10 runs.
 We see that the generated images are helping the classifier make better predictions.
 The difference may not be huge, but it is consistent.

-Furthermore, another reason these results are better than they might seem is that the testing used have images that are all processed and clean.
+Furthermore, another reason these results are better than they might seem is that the testing images are all processed and clean.
 A sample of the few images:

 ![](https://github.com/kah-ve/TrafficSignGAN/blob/master/miscImages/SampleTestImages.PNG)